 Interested in keeping up to date with The Can We?
 Project?
 Join our email list.

-While our nation faces many urgent challenges —including promoting economic opportunity, environmental sustainability, and social justice, while avoiding nuclear war—arguably none is as urgent as the need to strengthen our democratic institutions so that as a society we can meet these pressing challenges thoughtfully, effectively, and fairly.
-At the root of our great American dysfunction are our growing divisions along lines of identity and viewpoint; paralyzing rifts that have raised an essential question on which our future as a society depends:
+While our nation faces many urgent challenges, including promoting anti-racism, economic opportunity and equality, environmental sustainability, and social justice for all, arguably none is as urgent as the need to strengthen our democratic institutions so that we can meet these pressing challenges thoughtfully, effectively, and fairly.
+At the root of our great American dysfunction are our growing divisions along lines of identity and viewpoint—paralyzing rifts that have raised an essential question on which our future as a society depends:

-Can we harness the wisdom and power inherent in the great diversity of the American people to revitalize our democracy, mend the social fabric, and live out the true meaning of the American promise of liberty and justice for all?
+Can we harness the wisdom, compassion, and power inherent in the great diversity of the American people to revitalize our democracy, mend the social fabric, and live out the true meaning of the American promise of liberty and justice for all?

-Last year, a team of Waynflete faculty, staff, and community members developed a cross-community response to this challenge.
+In 2018, a team of Waynflete faculty, staff, and community members developed a cross-community response to this challenge.
 Drawing its name from this essential question, The Can We?
-Project seeks answers.
-In partnership the Maine Heritage Policy Center, the initial project brought together 29 youth from seven schools across Maine who represented a diverse range of backgrounds, political viewpoints, and life experiences.
-Over five months, the students worked together with experienced facilitators to learn to talk across deep divides, develop a shared vision of a better Maine, and design an interactive forum with political leadership.
+Project aspired to engage high school youth as the seekers of answers.
+In partnership with the Maine Policy Institute, the initial project brought together 29 students from seven high schools across Maine who represented a diverse range of backgrounds, political viewpoints, and life experiences.
+Beginning with a three-day weekend retreat, and followed by occasional collaborative sessions over the course of five months, students worked with experienced facilitators to learn how to talk across deep divides, develop a shared vision of a better Maine, and design an interactive forum with political leadership.
 Students were asked to question their own ideas, challenge each other, and collaborate.
-In the process they developed basic democratic skills seemingly lost in this divisive moment: valuing dialogue, mediating differences, holding elected officials accountable, and working collectively for a higher purpose.
+In the process, they developed basic democratic skills that seem lost in this divisive moment: valuing dialogue, mediating differences, holding elected officials accountable, and working collectively for a higher purpose.

 The Dialogue Project